BarbaraMath/Epilepsy_model/README.md

 2. Shorter refractory period: regulated by a parameter in the model
 3. A high ratio of excitatory neurons to inhibitory neurons

-_This code was co-created with Christina Bruckmann & Jens Dudink_
+_This code was co-created with Christina Bruckmann & Jens Dudink._